spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/order-process-modelling-via-state-machines.md

 How are the states modeled in the XML?

-* A list of state elements can be easily defined in an XML file, as in the example below.
+* A list of state elements can be easily defined in an XML file, as in the following example.
 * A state is defined by a name.

 {% info_block infoBox %}